veselosky/veselosky.me/content/technology/web-analytics-for-operations.md

 ---
 itemtype: Item/Page/Article
 guid: "urn:UUID:41dacf5a-3439-49b7-b70f-d514116de2df"
-Date: 2011-06-19
+date: 2011-06-19
-Author: Vince Veselosky
-Category: Technology
-Title: Web Analytics for Operations
+title: Web Analytics for Operations
 ---

-# Web Analytics for Operations

 Web analytics packages, from free to exorbitant, have grown in complexity over the life of the web.
 That's great news for marketers